Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Problem Formulation and Discussion

 The constraints $\G_l(\param)$ in (\ref{soft}) will be called {\bf MDP constraints}.
 As should be evident from this formulation, the optimal control problem (\ref{optim}), (\ref{soft}) depends uniquely on the {\em invariant} distribution $\pi(\param)$ of the chain, rather than the (unknown) transition probabilities $A_{ij}(u)$.

-It is important to note that in this paper, the expected cost $C(\a)$ and expected constraints $\G_l(\a)\leq 0$ are not known to the decision maker (since the transition probabilities are not known).
-Our aim is to devise a recursive (on-line) stochastic approximation algorithm to solve Problem S1 without explicit knowledge of the transition probabilities $A(a)$.
+Recall that expected cost $C(\a)$ and expected constraints $\G_l(\a)$ are not known to the decision maker.
+Our aim is to devise a recursive (on-line) stochastic approximation algorithm to optimize (\ref{optim}), (\ref{soft}) without explicit knowledge of the transition probabilities $A(a)$.
 Such an algorithm operates recursively on the observed system trajectory $(X_{0}, \ldots,X_n, u_0,\ldots,u_{n-1})$ to yield a sequence of estimates $\{\a(n)\}$ of the optimal solution.
 If the unknown dynamics $A(a)$ of the MDP are constant, then the proposed algorithm ensures that the estimates $\a(n)$ approach the optimal solution.
-On the other hand, if the unknown underlying dynamics $A(a)$ evolves slowly with time or jump changes infrequently, then the proposed algorithm will track the optimal trajectory in a sense to be made clear later.
-Stochastic approximation algorithms for tracking slowly evolving parameters has been widely studied in the literature, see \cite{BMP90,SK95b}.
-Tracking parameters that jump changes infrequently has been analysed more recently in \cite{YKI04}.
+On the other hand, if the unknown underlying dynamics $A(a)$ slowly evolves with time, then our algorithm will track the optimal trajectory in a sense to be made clear later.

+\begin{remark} For any $\param\in {\Param}^o$, the functions $C(\a)$ and $\G_l(\a)$ are analytic in $\a$, which follows from the facts that the transition probabilities in (\ref{kernel}) are linear in $\th(\a)$, and that $\th(\a)$ is analytic in $\a$, as mentioned above (\ref{eq:Al}).
+Furthermore, due to the unichain assumption, applying the continuous mapping theorem to $\pi(\a)$, it follows that $C(\a)$ and $\G_l(\a)$ are continuous in $\Param^\mu$.
+This implies that $C(\a)$ and $\G_l(\a)$ are uniformly bounded. \end{remark}